Castelvill/SandstormBox/docs/Instructions.md

 **Parameters:**

 - id (context) - a name for the new event,
+- [scope] (vector context) - if equal to "_", nothing changes, otherwise this new event will become a function: its context vector will be set to [scope];
 - [loop] (bool) - if true, the new event will be executed in every iteration of the parent process,
 - [override] (bool) - if true, the new event will override an existing event with the same id.